MatthijsKamstra/haxejs/haxejs/copy_paste.md

 }, 5000);
 ```

-`Unknown identifier : setTimeout`
+But with this code the compiler will complain: `Unknown identifier : setTimeout`

-You can replace this with the default Haxe methode.
+You can replace this with the default Haxe `Timer.delay` methode.

 ```haxe
 haxe.Timer.delay(function() {